zdharma-continuum/zinit/docs/index.md

 # Home

 This is the Zplugin wiki.
-The goal is to complement the README by providing a more in-depth information.
+The goal is to complement the README by providing a more easy to approach, more intuitively organized (with use of the [MkDocs](https://www.mkdocs.org/) project documentation tool) and also a more in-depth information.

 []( vim:set ft=markdown tw=80: )